Want to create or adapt books like this? Learn more about how Pressbooks supports open publishing practices.

 It is also important to remember that the IHD spectrum can be progressive.
 For example, unstable angina can progress to a NSTEMI which can progress suddenly to a STEMI.

-All of the diagnoses summarised above involve some degree of myocardial ischaemia.
+The ACS involve some degree of myocardial ischaemia.
 It is the extent and severity of the ischaemia that differs.
 As we progress to the right of the diagram, the ischaemia becomes more severe and lasts longer.
 When the ischaemia is severe and persistent enough to cause permanent damage to the myocardium, the result is a myocardial infarction of some type (NSTEMI or STEMI & we’ll discuss the differences later in this module).
 Such major cardiovascular events can result in cardiac arrest and death.
 If the person does survive, they may be left with impaired heart function, for example a diagnosis of heart failure and/or a dysrhythmia.

 🎞️ Video 1: Watch the following video, “What is a heart attack?” ⏲️1:51 mins